 This bill amends Minnesota Statutes 2024, section 13.825, subdivision 2, to enhance the public accessibility of data collected by portable recording systems, particularly concerning elected officials.
-The new language specifies that data on an elected official charged with a felony becomes public 14 days after a criminal complaint is filed.
+The new language specifies that data on an elected official who is charged with a felony will become public 14 days after a criminal complaint is filed.
 Additionally, the bill clarifies that data related to the use of force by peace officers resulting in death must be made available to the deceased individual's next of kin and legal representatives within five days of a request, with certain redactions as required by law.

 Statutes affected: Introduction: 13.825